 - For use in a bread machine:

-- The following day, remove the dough from the refrigerator 1 hour before using to let it relax and come to room temperature.
+- The following day, remove the dough from the refrigerator 1 hour before using it to let it relax and come to room temperature.

 - Lift the dough carefully over both knuckles and roll the dough around your knuckles, creating a well.
 You are working the dough outward to develop a thinner crust in the center and a thicker crust around the edge.